 - Host Organizations have paid staff and a physical office space.

-- Offers a fulltime (approximately 40 hours a week) position for a Corps Member for a period of one year with activities in at least one of the six categories: environmental restoration, community engagement, energy conservation, sustainable agriculture, forestry, and preK-12 environmental education.
+- Offers a fulltime (approximately 40 hours a week) position for a Corps Member for a period of one year with activities in at least one of the seven categories: environmental restoration, community engagement, energy conservation, sustainable agriculture, forestry, climate change, and preK-12 environmental education.

 - Provide a desk or office space, access to a phone and computer with internet access, parking or reimbursement for parking onsite, and mileage reimbursement for program-related travel, including travel to program trainings and required site visits.